Are you planning on launching a new logo soon? Then, Instagram is the perfect platform to do so!

 In this blog post, I will share 10 tips that will help you launch your new logo on Instagram and to help your small business get the buzz and engagement it deserves.
 We'll also go over when you should even be getting a new logo and what you should be thinking about when designing it.

-If you've scoured the internet you've probably seen websites talking about modernizing a logo every 5 to 7 years to stay relevant.
+If you've scoured the internet you've probably seen websites talking about modernizing logo designs every 5 to 7 years to stay relevant.

 But let's not take that as a rule of thumb.
 There is no set timeline for updates.
 And many iconic businesses, like McDonald's, Pepsi, and Nike have kept the same logo for years before considering a change!